 You’re familiar with monthly expenses.
 The biggest chunks are usually Accommodation+Transportation+Food.
 Plus Loan Repayments for some people.

 How about annual expenses?
 Are you already familiar with yours?
-These are the payments that you make only once a year, or once every few years.
+These are payments that you make sporadically – either once a year, or once every few years.

 My annual expenses in May are:

-- Dad’s birthday – $ – Random fact: My Dad and I share the same birthdate
+- Dad’s birthday – $ – We get together for a family meal 🙂 Random fact: My Dad and I share the same birthdate

-- Driving license renewal – $$ – Thankfully can make advance payments; if not, so mafan to do every year.
-My next payment is in 2020.
+- Driving license renewal – $$ – Thankfully can make advance payments for up to 5 years; if not, so mafan to do every year.
+My next payment is in 2025.

 My annual expenses in June are:

 - FundSupermart Malaysia annual fee – $ – I use this platform to open my PRS account.
-They charge RM8 annually.
 Not a huge amount.

 - Brother’s birthday – $ – Usually belanja makan with the family or something

 My annual expense in July is: